keithalewis/math/btf.md

 estimate its price?

-What follows is a simple and rigorous mathematical theory that provides a framework for tackling this difficult problem.
+What follows is a simple and rigorous mathematical theory that provides a framework for tackling this fundamental problem.

 ## Ross